ayushaggar/topic_identification/readme.md

 ****
 ## Various Steps in approach are -

-    1) Text processing techniques used
+1) Text processing techniques used -

-    Lemmatizing -
+    Lemmatizing - (Used Wordnet Lemmatizer) -
     It is process of converting a word to its base form.
-    Lemmatization considers context and converts the word to its meaningful base form The advantage of this is, we get to reduce the total number of unique words in the dictionary.
+    Lemmatization considers context and converts the word to its meaningful base form.
+    The advantage of this is, we get to reduce the total number of unique words in the dictionary.
-    Used Wordnet Lemmatizer

-    Stemming -
+    Stemming - (Not used) -
-    Removes last few characters, often leading to incorrect meaning Not used
+    Removes last few characters, often leading to incorrect meaning.

     ‘Caring’ -> Lemmatization -> ‘Care’

     ‘Caring’ -> Stemming -> ‘Car’

-    2) Feature vector generation
+2) Feature vector generation -
-    Used - CountVectorizer
+(Used - CountVectorizer)
-    document-word matrix - will be denser with lesser columns.
+document-word matrix.
 It convert text documents to a matrix of token counts

-    3) Number of Topics
+3) Number of Topics -
-    Used Grid Search to find optimal Number of Topics Grid search do all combinations based on search params
+Used Grid Search to find optimal Number of Topics.
+Grid Search do all combinations based on search params

-    4) LDA model Implementation
+4) LDA model Implementation -
 Latent Dirichlet Allocation (LDA) model is used.
 The probabilistic topic model estimated by it consists of two matrix.
 The first table describes the probability of selecting a particular part when sampling a particular topic.
 The second table describes the chance of selecting a particular topic when sampling a particular document

-    5) Finding representative keywords
+5) Finding representative keywords - Shown Top 10 Keyword -
-    Used lda_model.components_ which contains keywords and weights in a matrix of each topic Shown Top 10 Keyword
+Used lda_model.components_ which contains keywords and weights in a matrix of each topic

-    6) Evaluation measure using Log Likelihood Score Model with higher log-likelihood is considered to be good.
+6) Evaluation measure using Log Likelihood Score - Model with higher log-likelihood is considered to be good.
 It considers the context and semantic associations between words